 The type of viscoelastic foam used to manufacture memory foam mattresses possesses all the properties described above.
 They are comfortable to lie on, although many people may find them hot during the night.
 In order to overcome that, some manufacturers introduced a gel into the structure of the mattress.
 This gets absorbed the heat then rapidly dissipates it, keeping you cool at night.

 So: Does Memory Foam Wear Out?

-Does memory foam wear out, and if so what are the initial signs that may warn you of this?
 The simple answer to this question is yes: it does wear out.
 Of course, it does – but when and by how much is the question!
 Your memory foam mattress may sag or compress too much.
 Because of the way it works, memory foams can be repeatedly compressed with heat and pressure.
 Its very nature means that memory foam mattresses compress much faster than a latex or hybrid foam mattress.

 How do you minimize the sag or dip in your memory foam mattress?
 How do you prevent it from compressing to the point that it can no longer recover to its original shape?
 You cannot prevent it completely, but you can take steps to ensure that the sag in your mattress is reduced to a minimum and that you extend its life by as much as possible.
 Here’s how:

 How to Make Your Memory Foam Mattress Last as Long as Possible